Chargeable and Non-chargeable Income

 Termination Payments and Retirement Benefits

-Termination payments (e.g. salary for the last month of service, payment in lieu of leave and certain payments in lieu of notice) as well as retirement benefits, including accrued benefits received from recognised occupational retirement schemes or receipt or deemed receipt from mandatory provident fund schemes, should be reported.
+Termination payments (e.g. salary for the last month of service, and payments in lieu of notice accrued on or after 1 April 2012 and payment in lieu of leave) as well as retirement benefits, including accrued benefits received from recognised occupational retirement schemes or receipt or deemed receipt from mandatory provident fund schemes, should be reported.
 More information on termination payments is available through the following links.

 Pensions